pdcherry/cherry-cv-public/Patrick-Cherry-resume.html.md

 2021 - 2019

-- Boosted *NGS Core* genotyping success by 45% using data-driven decision-making and teaching; Guided demanding and diverse internal customers on complex NGS experiments
+- Boosted *NGS Core* genotyping success by 45% using DoE experimentation, data-driven decision-making, and teaching; Guided demanding and diverse internal customers on complex NGS experiments
 - Built and disseminated `Rmarkdown` notebook for autonomous NGS data exploration
 - Coded build and QC experiments using Zymergen's `Drawbridge` alembic API Python library to LIMS
 - Rendered strain build and plasmid build reports from LIMS `SQL` database in `MySQL` Workbench